The Shih Apso is a designer hybrid dog breed that is a cross between the Lhasa Apso and the Shih Tzu.

 As a result, the Shih Apso bonds quickly.
 But he can become jealous of others that he feels are monopolizing your time.

-He can suffer from separation anxiety if left on his own for long periods of time.
+He can suffer from separation anxiety if left on his own for long periods.

 He does have a curious side.